DFE-Digital/schools-experience/README.md

 ### If Chrome give a certificates error and will not let you proceed

+1. Add the Root Certificate to macOS Keychain

+    ***Via the CLI***

+    Run `sudo security add-trusted-cert -d -r trustRoot -k /Library/Keychains/System.keychain config/ssl/localhost.crt`

+    ***Via the UI***

     1. Double click on `./config/ssl/localhost.crt`
     2. Right click and select "Get Info"
     3. Open "Trust" Panel
     4. Change "When using this certificate" to "Always Trust"

-5. Reload the webpage
+2. Reload the webpage
-6. Open the "Advanced" pane at the bottom
+3. Open the "Advanced" pane at the bottom
-7. Click "Proceed to website"
+4. Click "Proceed to website"

 ## Whats included in this App?